1. Key Characteristics

 4. Is This the Right Dog for You?

-HIGH: This breed traditionally has a long and dense coat that brushes the floor as it walks.
-It will need brushing once a day to prevent matting.
+HIGH: This breed traditionally has a long and dense coat that brushes the floor as the dog walks.
+Yours will need brushing once a day to prevent matting.

 - Hip dysplasia